AlephVenXm/CUDA_Nets/README.md

 # CUDA_Nets [WORK IN PROGRESS]
 [WIP] This repo implements various AI and ML functions with CUDA architecture on Python, uniting simplicity of Python and parallel computations with CUDA

-Main idea: keras-style API with some pytorch additions, and, possibly, some realizations of self-adaptive algorithms (e.g. *fixed* DynamicGradient, LogicMemoryUnit, AdaptiveNeuralConnections, Multi-Dimesional Weight Storage System...)
+Main idea: keras-style API with some pytorch additions, and, possibly, some realizations of self-adaptive algorithms (e.g. *fixed* DynamicGradient, LogicMemoryUnit, AdaptiveNeuralConnections, Multi-Dimesional Weight Access-Storage System...)

 # Uniting Python and CUDA